-Thanks to its low exchange rate, UNISA is also considered one of the most affordable universities, making it a very attractive school for many international students.
+Because Unisa is an open-distance learning institution, the total cost of study depends largely on your qualification, number of modules, study materials, location, and whether you are required to pay foreign-student levies.
 However, only a few intending students are fully aware of how much it costs to study at the University of South Africa.
-That is why this article will explain all the information you need to know about its tuition fees and other charges.
-Make sure you read till the end for all the important details.
+That is why this article will explain the information you need to know about its tuition fees and other charges.
+Make sure you read to the end for all the important details.

 Study Costs at the University of South Africa

 The cost of studying at this university varies.
-Students are expected to calculate their study fees during the registration process after selecting their qualifications and their modules.
-This way, Students pay precisely what they applied for.
-However, there are prescribed fees for different modules, and students are expected to pay a minimum amount during registration and other compulsory miscellaneous fees.
+Students are expected to calculate their study fees during the online registration process after selecting their qualifications and modules.
+This way, students pay for the modules they register for.
+Unisa fees generally include prescribed student fees, miscellaneous fees, and fees for additional study materials, where applicable.
+Students may also need to pay a minimum amount during registration and other compulsory miscellaneous fees.

 Application Costs